Hotel Booking Tips for Long-Term Travel

 3. Mix Hotels with Alternative Accommodations

-Here are some ideas for places to stay besides hotels:
+Here are ideas for stays besides hotels.

 4. Use Loyalty Programs and Memberships

 Planning a long trip and staying in hotels?
 Hotel loyalty programs could be your best friend.
-They can really help you save money and make your stays better.
+They can help you save money and make your stays better.

 Here's why you should think about joining: